Last updated June 2026

 • Build on Make / Zapier / n8n / Copilot Studio

-• Integration with up to 3 existing tools
+• Integration with up to 3 tools you already use

 • Custom TypeScript / Python components